Photography Courses – Sydney

-Learn from practicing professional photographers how to shoot beautiful portraits by focusing on your model and isolating it from a blurry background.
-Learn how to take great images of your children.
-In our photography courses we will teach you how to control the Shutter Speed to take amazing images of waterfalls or fireworks or how to control your camera in Manual mode and take beautiful landscape photographs of Sydney at night.
+I will teach you how to take great images of your children.
+In my private photography courses, I will teach you how to control the Shutter Speed to take amazing images of waterfalls or fireworks or how to control your camera in Manual mode and take beautiful landscape photographs of Sydney at night.

 - Workshop duration: From 2 Hours

 - Investment: $250 for the first 2 hours (minimum)

 - $100 an hour for any additional lessons you may ever need

 - Bring another person FREE – to share the cost

 - You can book me for a couple of hours, or the whole day.

 If you want me to find a model for the shoot, I’m happy to do that too.
 I have worked with many aspiring and professional models and I can organise someone for the workshop for a very reasonable price.

 Their prices will vary, depending on the type of the shoot and experience, but as a guide, expect the following as a minimum

 - Model for portrait shoot – $30 an hour